jnozzi/cocoadev.com/markdown/AppleCocoaApps.md

 ----

-Then there are the General/AppleCarbonApps.
+Then there are the AppleCarbonApps.

 ----

 Will Microsoft ever create in Cocoa?
-Or will they forever be in General/CarbonLand?
+Or will they forever be in CarbonLand?

 Anyone with legacy code will probably stick with Carbon for some time.
 That describes Microsoft M.B.U. development pretty well.